benoleary/LesHouchesParserClasses_CPP/README.txt

 CHANGELOG:
+ * 27th July 2012: version 0.4.4
+ - changed ObjectLine::isOrderedByTransverseMomentumLowToHigh( ... ) and
+   ObjectLine::isOrderedByTransverseMomentumHighToLow( ... ) to take pointers,
+   because LhcoEvents return lists of pointers to ObjectLines, rather than lists of ObjectLine objects themselves.
+ - also changed the makefile to use optimization level 3 by default (-O3).

+ * 26th July 2012: version 0.4.3
+ - added LHPC::FourMomentum class to provide basic conversion of ObjectLines to four-momenta (also for ParticleLines).

  * 16th July 2012: version 0.4.2
  - fixed LhcoEvent erroneously overwriting event number with number of last object line.